-- High Costs of residential appliances: The cost of PLC modem is often higher than a phone line modem
+- High Costs of Residential Appliances: The cost of a PLC modem is often higher than a phone line modem.

-The Homeplug Powerline Alliance was founded by Cogency, Conexant, Enikia, Panasonic, Intellion, Netgear, RadioShack Co., Sharp, Cisco Systems, Motorola, Texas Instruments and other partners.
-It was formed to provide a forum for creating open specifications for high speed home power line networking products and services reaching data rates of 14 Mb/s.
-Homeplug standard uses OFDM in a burst mode as a physical layer modulation.
-It uses a combination of sophisticated forward error correction, interleaving, error detection and automatic repeat request.
+The Homeplug Powerline Alliance was founded by Cogency, Conexant, Enikia, Panasonic, Intellion, Netgear, RadioShack Co., Sharp, Cisco Systems, Motorola, Texas Instruments, and other partners.
+It provides a forum for creating open specifications for high-speed home power line networking products and services reaching data rates of 14 Mb/s.
+The Homeplug standard uses OFDM in burst mode as a physical layer modulation.
+It uses a combination of sophisticated forward error correction, interleaving, error detection, and automatic repeat requests.
 The Medium Access Control protocol is CSMA/CA.

-Powernet aims at developing a ‘plug and play’ cognitive broadband over power lines (CBPL).
-Communications equipment meet the regulatory requirements concerning electromagnetic radiations and can deliver high data rates while using low transmit power spectral density.
+Powernet aims at developing “plug and play” cognitive broadband over power lines (CBPL).
+Communications equipment meets the regulatory requirements concerning electromagnetic radiation and can deliver high data rates while using a low transmit power spectral density.

-IEEE BPL Study Group has devised standards for ‘broadband over Power line hardware’, ‘Power Line Communication Equipment Electromagnetic Compatibility Requirements – Testing and Measurement Methods’, Medium Access Control and Physical Layer Specifications.
+The IEEE BPL Study Group has devised standards for ‘broadband over Power line hardware’, ‘Power Line Communication Equipment Electromagnetic Compatibility Requirements: – Testing and Measurement Methods’, Medium Access Control and Physical Layer Specifications.